 Windows, external doors and joinery

-Repair category 2
+Repair category 1

-Notes The windows are of an older style and ongoing maintenance/repairs should be anticipated (worn/shrunk seals evident).
+Notes The windows are of a mixed age and older style windows will require above average maintenance (worn/shrunk seals evident).
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.